Several types of “employment” are discussed below:

 Optional practical training after graduation is designed to permit international students to gain practical experience in their major field of study.
 The Department of Homeland Security (DHS) permits international students to gain this experience during the year following their graduation.

 Most international students find employment with a U.S. institution or company.
 Students who obtain permission to engage in practical training after graduation remain in F-1 student status, but may work legally and earn a salary.

 The DHS requires international students to work in a position that is directly related to their major and commensurate with their educational level.
 Students who major in computer science may work at Intel or in the Information Technology Department of Nike, for example, but they must be employed as programmers or systems analysts, for example (not as a receptionist).
 Students who major in art may work at an art gallery, a museum, a graphic design company, or in the art department of Nike.

 A job offer is not required to apply for practical training after graduation.
-The DHS permits students to search for jobs during the one year of practical training, but you may only be unemployed 90 days out of your one year of OPT (see below).
+The DHS permits students to search for jobs during the one year of practical training, but you may only be unemployed 90 days out of your one year of OPT.
 DHS also permits students to work as volunteers or unpaid interns, as long as their work meets OPT requirements and does not violate any local labor laws.

-In April 2008, the Department of Homeland Security made important changes to the OPT rule.
-First, students are allowed a maximum of 90 days of unemployed time during their year of OPT employment eligibility.
-Second, students majoring in the fields of Science, Technology, Engineering & Math (the so-called STEM degrees) are eligible to apply for 17 months of additional OPT beyond the usual 12 month limit.
-Finally, students are now allowed to apply for post-completion OPT up to 60 days after their completion of studies.
+In March 2016, the Department of Homeland Security made important changes to the OPT rule regarding the STEM Extension.
+Students majoring in the fields of Science, Technology, Engineering & Math (the so-called STEM degrees) are eligible to apply for 24 months of additional OPT beyond the usual 12 month limit.
+The list of STEM fields that qualify for this extension can be found here.